Social Impact Challenge

 Preliminary Round:

-Competitors submit a 5-page paper (cover page, five-page professional plan, up to six pages of appendix – financial, etc. for a total of 12 pages) describing their idea and addressing a sustainable plan as described in the above.
-A template will be provided at the information sessions.
+Competitors submit a 3-5 page paper (cover page, five page proposal, up to seven pages of appendix, for a total of 13 pages) describing their idea and addressing a sustainable plan as described in the above.
+A template is available in the link below.
 A panel of judges will score the papers, with the top competitors (7 maximum) advancing to the Final Round.
-Paper submission deadline: Midnight Sunday, October 16, 2022.
+Paper submission deadline: Midnight Monday, October 9, 2023.

 Final Round: